Application Deadline: February 15

 Each proposal must be accompanied by a completed cover sheet as illustrated at the end of this Call for Proposals.
 Other recommended program elements include:

 - Rationale, noting originality and significance of the work

-- Partnerships (if any), and expected roles of listed participants
+- Partnerships and collaboration, and expected roles of listed participants

 - Plan for continuation of the proposed project